|

 requires that the views of an absolute majority of

-given effect to.
-A quota-preferential PR system
+must be given effect to.
+A PR-STV

-(Senate 1948-) gives
+system (Senate 1948-)

-a small percentage of unusable votes).
-Splitting the votes of a
+(to all but a small percentage of unusable votes).
+Splitting

-group owing to a proliferation of similar extra
+the votes of a group owing to a proliferation of

-candidates: All
+similar extra candidates: All

 plurality systems suffer by leaving voters in a